Indian Ocean debris almost certainly from Boeing 777

 “If this is indeed debris from the jet, then it will provide families with much needed closure,” said Nancy Smyth, dean of the University at Buffalo School of Social Work.

-Oceanographers said vast, rotating currents sweeping the southern Indian Ocean could have deposited wreckage from MH370 thousands of kilometers from where the plane is thought to have crashed.
+Oceanographers said vast, rotating currents sweeping the southern Indian Ocean could have deposited wreckage from MH370 thousands of kilometres from where the plane is thought to have crashed.

 If confirmed to be from MH370, experts will try to retrace the debris drift back to its source.
 But they caution that the discovery was unlikely to provide any more precise information about the aircraft’s final resting place.